 Madhuri Vijay ’09 arrived on the worldwide literary scene in a big way in 2019.
 Her debut novel, The Far Field, was long-listed for the prestigious 2020 Carnegie Medal for Excellence in Fiction, short-listed for the JCB Prize for Literature, long-listed for the DSC Prize for South Asian Literature, and drew praise in book reviews from the Washington Post to the New Yorker.
 We talked with Vijay about her success, the path to get there, and how her time at Lawrence informs her writing.

-19 superlatives: We highlighted some 2019 moments of brilliance at Lawrence.
+Read about these 2019 moments of brilliance at Lawrence